Marginal Fermi liquids from Fermi surfaces coupled via matrix boson gas: Large- Approximations

 In a slightly different direction, major advancement has been made with the invention of the SYK model \cite{Rosenhaus_SYK_Intro, Sachdev_Chowdhury_Review, Sachdev_Phases}, which when appropriated for the problem of critical metals means that we use an $N$ component scalar field with random all to all interactions of the form $S_I \sim (g_{ijk}/N) \int \,\phi_i \, c^{\dagger}_{j}c_k$ and $S_I \sim (g_{ijk}/N) \int \,b_i \, c^{\dagger}_{j}f_k$ as models for strange metals and heavy fermions respectively.
 The problem of $N$ dependent self energies is completely mitigated in such systems and tremendous understanding has been recently obtained for them \cite{Sachdev_Phases, Patel_Sachdev_Condctivity, Patel_Sachdev_Universal_Theory,Patel_Sachdev_Surfaces_Critical}.

-The SYK metals respect flavor conservation but only after ensemble averaging and for linear in $T$ resistivity for strange metal transport, they also require spatial disorder in the interaction \cite{Patel_Sachdev_Universal_Theory, Shi_Else_Senthil_Transport, Patel_Sachdev_Condctivity}.
-However it is argued \cite{Shi_Else_Senthil_Transport} that the SYK disorder averaging leads to intricate issues of its own when it comes to connecting the results to the physically realistic case of small $N$ and also that the SYK interaction describes not a quantum critical point, but a multi-critical point with $N^2$ couplings that need to be tuned to attain criticality \cite{Shi_Controlled_Transport, Shi_Else_Senthil_Transport}.
+The SYK metals respect flavor conservation but only after ensemble averaging and for linear in $T$ resistivity, they also require spatial disorder in the interaction \cite{Patel_Sachdev_Universal_Theory, Shi_Else_Senthil_Transport, Patel_Sachdev_Condctivity}.
+However it is argued \cite{Shi_Else_Senthil_Transport} that the SYK disorder averaging leads to intricate issues of its own when it comes to connecting the results to the physically realistic case of small $N$ and that the SYK interaction describes not a quantum critical point, but a multi-critical point with $N^2$ couplings that need to be tuned to attain criticality \cite{Shi_Controlled_Transport, Shi_Else_Senthil_Transport}.
 The role of interactions that break translational invariance is also an aspect which is under question \cite{Else_Senthil_Ersatz_Fermi_Liquid, JvD_Heavy_Fermions}.

 In this article we simply use the idea of matrix scalar fields and apply it to the slave boson like interaction which now has the form $S_I \sim (g/\sqrt{N}) \int \,b_{ij} \, f^{\dagger}_{i}c_j$.
 This allows us to work on a simplified version of the same problem as \cite{Patel_Kondo} but with a model that is exactly flavor conserving and requires no interaction disorder averaging.
-What changes is that the bare bosonic propagator now has $i\nu$ rather than $\nu^2$ from the scalar field and thus the bosonic self energy, which is $\nu/N$ never dominates over the bare term.
-The rest of the article is basically about the consequences of this difference.